santiment/academy/src/docs/neuro-api/metrics/velocity-of-tokens/index.md

 ---
-title: Velocity of Tokens
+title: Neuro API - Velocity of Tokens
 author: Santiment Team
-# References
-#

 ---

 *For a more in-depth explanation of \'Velocity of Tokens\' on SANgraphs,